-Researchers have found a range of reasons we should avoid or minimize them in childhood.
-It makes kids more sedentary.
+To start with the obvious, it makes kids more sedentary.
 And that's bad for their odds of developing obesity or chronic diseases such as diabetes.
 According to Public Health England, "We are the first generation to need to make a conscious decision to build physical activity into our daily lives.
 Technology dominates…Societal changes have designed physical activity out of our lives."

+Screens compromise learning.
 Children who spent more than two hours a day looking at a screen get lower scores on thinking and language tests, according to early results of a landmark study on brain development of more than 11,000 children that the National Institutes of Health is supporting.

-But the research is truly frightening when we turn to the youngest screen addicts— babies.
+We've all seen the toddlers grabbing for their parent's iphone at a restaurant or waiting for a sibling to finish gymnastics class.
+These days, screen addiction starts young.
+And that's not a good thing.
+Because the research is truly frightening when we turn to the youngest screen addicts— babies.
 In a cohort study of early childhood development in over 2000 mothers and children, higher levels of screen time in children aged 24 and 36 months were associated with poor performance on a screening measure assessing children's achievement of development milestones at 36 and 60 months, respectively.

 Regulators are starting to notice and take action.
 The US Department of Health has issued 'recommended limits for screen time' as one of its national 'health improvement priorities' and a key 'disease prevention objective': 'children aged 0 to 2 years …no television, videos or play video games' children aged 2-17 years 'outside of school (for nonschool work) for no more than 2 hours a day.
-The American Academy of Pediatrics (AAP) has advised a further 50 percent reduction in the Academy's previous recommended screen limits to 1 hour per day for 2 – 5 year olds, 'a time of critical brain development'.
+The American Academy of Pediatrics (AAP) has advised a further 50 percent reduction in the Academy's previous recommended screen limits to 1 hour per day for 2 – to 5-year-olds, 'a time of critical brain development'.